learn-co-curriculum/careers-technical-interview-formats/README.md

 Technical interviews are where the magic happens.
 It’s where you get to meet potential teammates and collaborate with other developers to solve problems.

-Interviewers may approach the tech portion differently but the objective is always the same: **assess whether you are the right person to join their team**.
+Interviewers may approach the tech portion differently, but the objective is always the same: **assess whether you are the right person to join their team**.

 No need to worry though.
 You’ve been coding for months and now it’s time to show off those skills!
 Let’s go over the different formats and how best to prepare.